 3510 Scenic Hwy 98, Destin, FL 32541

 The Gulf water in the Destin area can make you believe you are in the Caribbean.
 The emerald color against the white sand beachfront is breathtaking.
 Most of the time you can see clear down to your toes and you can walk out far: it is shallow.
-Is it better than Clearwater?
+Is it better than Clearwater or Siesta Key Beach?
 You decide!
 This beach park has 3 pavilions, picnic tables, a playground, and restrooms with changing rooms.
-So change into our bathing suite, come on in and enjoy the water!
+Kids will love the snowy texture of the sand: so perfect for building a sandcastle.
+So change into your bathing suit, come on in and enjoy the water!

 It's an easy walk to the beachfront.
 The cost to rent chairs and umbrellas is high, so make sure you bring your own gear in your beach truck.
 James Lee Park and Beach also goes by the name "Crab Trap Beach" because it is located beside a popular restaurant with the same name.
 A landmark on Old 98, The Crab Trap offers diners incredible views of the Gulf beach with indoor and outdoor seating.
 Check out their beach cam before you head out.
 You won't want to miss the sunset on James Lee Beach.
 There is a playground but its not covered like Sombrero Beach.

-Cold water or hurricanes?
-Which do you prefer?
-The Gulf of Mexico water doesn't really warm up in the Destin area until May or June, as you can tell by this chart courtesy of seatemperature.org.
+The Gulf of Mexico water doesn't really warm up in the Destin area until summer, as you can tell by this chart courtesy of seatemperature.org.
 For water temperatures that are most pleasing, July and August are the best.
 However, hurricane season will have started at that time.
-With a little planning, you can probably get a wonderful vacation in.
+With a little planning, you can get a wonderful vacation in before it starts.
 In the fall it might be another story.
 Keep on top of the weather using the National Hurricane Center.
-This advice applies to any Florida destination you wish to visit, but the panhandle is a target for Gulf storms.
+This advice applies to any Florida destination you wish to visit, but the panhandle is often a target for Gulf storms.
+November is surprisingly pleasant with cooler nights.
 Do your homework and have a good time.